johnha881/AWS-Projects/EventBridge-InProgress/README.md

 SNS

 Advantage of this type of architecture:
 1. Producers and Consumers are decoupled.
-By being independant of each other, scaling would be less of an issue.
+By being independent of each other, scaling would be less of an issue.
-2. Filtering and Routing to the correct target depending not the rules stated.
+2. Filtering and Routing to the correct target depending on the rules stated.

 **Setup**

-**Create EventBridge**
+**EventBridge Event Bus**
 1. Navigate to EventBridge in your console.
 2. Select Event Buses under Buses.
 3. Create event bus.